UModeler/UModeler.github.io/_sources/FAQ.rst.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------
 No, UModeler Lite version doesn't have ``UModelerize`` tool so UModeler mesh can't be converted to UModeler Lite mesh.

 Q) The UModelerized mesh is still a triangle-based shape.
-How shoud I do for it to look like like UModeler mesh?
+How should I do for it to look like like UModeler mesh?
 In other words I want all adjacent coplanar faces to be merged into one face.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Click on ``Combine Tool`` button once you select all polygons.
 This will combine adjacent coplanar polygons into one polygon.
 See the `Combine Polygon Tool <https://umodeler.github.io/RemoveGroup/CombineTool.html#combine-polygon-tool-icon-remove-combinepolygons>`_.